 NASA’s QuakeSim project focuses on computational infrastructure for modeling and mining remotely sensed and other earthquake related data.
 QuakeSim development has resulted in a number of successes but has also identified a number of key challenges related to data, computational infrastructure, and infrastructure for modeling, analysis, and visualization.
 ACES is a coordinated international effort linking complementary nationally based programs, centers, and research teams focused on earthquake researchh.
 ACES aims to develop realistic supercomputer simulation models for the complete earthquake generation process, thus providing a "virtual laboratory" to probe earthquake behavior.
 Such capability provides a powerful means to study the earthquake cycle, and hence, offers a new opportunity to gain an understanding of the complete earthquake cycle including earthquake nucleation and precursory phenomena.
 The complexity of phenomena and range of scales from microscopic to global involved in the earthquake generation process make understanding earthquakes a grand challenge.
 The Alaska Satellite Facility (ASF) downlinks, archives, and distributes satellite data.
 Its mission is to promote, facilitate, and participate in the advancement of remote sensing in order to support national and international Earth science research, field operations, and commercial remote-sensing applications that benefit society.
 ASF recognizes the need to provide high quality data and services in a timely manner.

 QuakeSim, ACES, and ASF have identified key challenges as they strive to integrate models, data, and applications for improved science analysis.
 Such challenges include the need for more open processes, greater integration and accountability of different groups on each other, and managing data and interfaces to overcome bandwidth limitations.
 The solutions are partially technical and partially sociological.
 Our focus here is on the interseismic part of the earthquake cycle that is addressed by remotely sensed crustal deformation data, but the challenges and opportunities extend to other data types and parts of the earthquake cycle.
+An essential driver of these requirements is the need to support both science and disaster response and planning user communities.

-New technologies such as cloud computing and web services provide an opportunity to address these challenges and require a comprehensive set of activities.
+Modern technologies such as cloud computing, workflow and (web) services provide an opportunity to address these challenges and require a comprehensive set of activities.
 These include 1) developing robust bridging services in a service-oriented architecture to integrate data from multiple sources (Figure 1); 2) Developing a fundamental framework for model optimization through the integration of multiple data types; 3) Developing cyberinfrastructure within science gateways to handle the computing requirements of the optimization framework including the need to access large datasets; 4) Ensuring data handling issues of model contribution, provenance, version tracking, commenting, rating, etc. and; 5) Developing capabilities for using output in downstream applications.

 2. Science Problems as a Driver